webplatform/docs-wpd/Practice_Page/index.md

 }}
 }}
 {{Notes_Section
-|Usage=The <dialog> tag defines any interactive component such as a dialog box or window.
+|Notes=The <dialog> tag defines any interactive component such as a dialog box or window.
 The <dialog> tag is written as <dialog></dialog> with the content of the dialog box inserted between the opening and closing tags.
 Different styles can be added to enhance the presentation.
 Examples of <dialog> include dialog box, inspector, or window.

 Supported Browsers: Google Chrome, Opera Mini and Safari.

-|Notes=The <dialog> tag is new in HTML5.
+The <dialog> tag is new in HTML5.
 }}
 {{Related_Specifications_Section
 |Specifications=